Almaraz

 Almaraz is a town in Cáceres Province, Extremadura, Spain.
 As of 2005, its population is 1,295.
 It is on the European route E90.
 It is the home of the Almaraz Nuclear Power Plant.
 A large solar power plant is being built in the town.

 The bridge over the Tagus at Almaraz was built by Emperor Carlos I in the 16th Century and was known by the local people as the Albalat Bridge; however, it was destroyed by the Spanish on 14 March 1809 to prevent its use by the French during the Peninsular War.
 In the Battle of Almaraz on 18/19 May 1812, the Anglo-Portuguese Army under Lord Hill destroyed a French pontoon bridge across the Tagus which was protected by two French garrisons at either end.

-Later, the old bridge at Almaraz has been repaired and can be driven across.
+Later, the old bridge at Almaraz has been repaired and can now be driven across.